GenBench/genbench_cbt_2023/src/genbench/tasks/shifted_pauq/ru_pauq_iid_split/doc.md

 ## Abstract
 This is an original split of the Russian _Text-to-SQL_ dataset, PAUQ [1], which is under the assumption of independency and identically (i.i.d) distributed train and test data.
 We provide this split in addition to the **ru_pauq_target_length_split** split.

-PAUQ is the Russian version of the Spider, where all three components have been modified and localized: the natural language (NL) questions, the SQL queries, and the content of the databases.

-From PAUQ abstract [1]: We construct and complement a Spider dataset for the Russian language, thus creating the first publicly available text-to-SQL dataset in Russian.
-While examining dataset components—NL questions, SQL queries, and database content—we identify limitations of the existing database structure, fill out missing values for tables and add new requests for underrepresented categories.
-To conduct the experiment, we adapt baseline models RAT-SQL and BRIDGE and provide in-depth query component analysis.
-Both models demonstrate strong single language results and improved accuracy with multilingual training on the target language.

 baseline scores of a sequence-to-sequence model such as BRIDGE: please refer to [1] for details

 the size of the dataset: please refer to [1] for details